msatyam566/Task-management/README.md

 📑 Swagger Documentation: API documentation and testing via Swagger UI.

 Note-
-Due to my account suspendion i am not able to use twilio or send grid but has use smtp nodemailer sevices and there is not much difference in this
+Due to my account suspension i am not able to use twilio or send grid but has use smtp nodemailer sevices and there is not much difference in both services i am able to use any services

 🛠️ Prerequisites